Review Process

 • If necessary, the authors will then be expected to make necessary changes and submit the new document with a formatted response.

-• The senior editor will be in contact with the authors until the changes are deemed acceptable.
+• The Associate Editor will be in contact with the authors until the changes are deemed acceptable.

 • When all needed changes have been made, the submission will be sent to the copy editor.

-• The copy-edited and formatted format will be reviewed by the authors, junior editor, senior editor, executive editor, and faculty to ensure the manuscript is finalized before publishing.
+• The copy-edited and formatted manuscript will be reviewed by the authors, Senior Reviewer, Associate Editor, and Executive Editor-in-Chief to ensure that the manuscript is finalized before publishing.

 Timeline from submission to publication